Kirschenmichel: Description

 The dessert consists of bread that is a few days old which is kneaded into a dough with butter, milk, egg and sugar.
 Sour cherries or sweet cherries are folded into the dough and the mixture is baked in a casserole dish.
-Prior to serving the dessert is topped with vanilla, cinnamon, almonds and clove and is then served hot with vanilla sauce.
+Prior to serving the dessert is topped with vanilla, cinnamon, almonds and clove and is then served hot with vanilla sauce custard.

 Although traditionally a dessert, it can also be found as main dish after an appetizer soup.

 A similar dish popular in the south of Germany is Ofenschlupfer which consists of layers of aged bread and apple slices (instead of cherries) which are then soaked in a mixture of butter, sugar and egg.
 Some also add raisins and serve it with hot vanilla sauce.